valentinilk/compose-shimmer/README.md

-# Shimmer for Jetpack Compose
+# Shimmer for Jetpack Compose & Compose Multiplatform

 A library which offers a shimmering effect for Android's Jetpack Compose.